FX4BIZ/FX4BIZ-REST/services/paymentService.md

 | toDate | [Date](../conventions/formattingConventions.md#type_date) |  Optional | The ending date to search payments. |
 | sort | String |  Optional | A code representing the order of rendering objects. `ASC | DESC`|

+[Pagination format](../conventions/formattingConventions.md#pagination) can be applied on this request.

 **Returns:**

 | Field | Type | Description |